dbayardAWS/intro-data-lake/lab1/README.md

 ![screenshot](images/Athena6.png)

-* Click the + sign to open a new query tab.
+* Now, let's run the same query as before (looking for the products with the most helpful reviews in the Kitchen category).
+Click the + sign to open a new query tab.
 Enter this query:
 ```
 select product_title,
        sum(helpful_votes) helpful_votes,